phthaophan/LearnscapeToolkit/README.md

 # LearnscapeToolkit

 The aim of this toolkit is to provide a free to use collection of gamification elements for the browser.
 The elements are specifically tailored for learning experiences but no creativity should ever be restricted.
-That is why we would also be glad to see the toolkit in different settings.
+That is why we would be glad to see the toolkit in different settings, too.

 ## Contributing